How Saab helped find Shackleton’s legendary Antarctic shipwreck

 Sabertooth underwater vehicles are more commonly associated with applications for the offshore oil and gas industry, but this time they were heading for cold, dark depths more than 3,000 metres (3km) underwater.
 The Sabertooth were ideal for the mission due to their ability to reach sites up long distances from the ship where they are launched, and because they could withstand both freezing sea temperatures and great depths to obtain photos, video and survey data.
 That made it possible for the expedition to survey the site of the wreck, even if bad sea ice and weather were to prevent the expedition ship from reaching the location itself.

 Renowned polar explorer Sir Ernest Shackleton’s ship Endurance has been found underwater off the coast of Antarctica, after 107 years.
 It’s an incredible rediscovery of one of the world’s great lost shipwrecks.

 The wooden ship was located three kilometres deep in the freezing cold Weddell Sea by a team funded by the Falkland Maritime Heritage Trust.
 Despite a century underwater she’s still in the same condition as the day she sank after being crushed by pack ice.
 Even the ship’s name can be clearly seen in the footage of the wreck!

-Two Saab Sabertooth underwater vehicles were used in the search for Endurance, due to their ability to reach sites up to 80 km from the launch ship, and because they could withstand the harshest environment to obtain photos, video and survey data.
+Two Saab Sabertooth underwater vehicles were used in the search for Endurance, due to their ability to reach sites long distances from the launch ship, and because they could withstand the harshest environment to obtain photos, video and survey data.